Skip to main content

 Outside the classroom, we share cultural events organised by Arabic language associations in the UK such as the British Council's Arabic Language and Culture Programme and Qatar Foundation International.
 These events offer additional opportunities for you to develop your knowledge of Arabic language and culture.

-We also organise our own cultural events, student-led Peer Assisted Learning (PAL) sessions and Language Cafés.
-If you are enrolled on a Foreign Language course, you are welcome to take part in all these activities; please ask your teacher for more details after you have enrolled.
+We also organise our own cultural events and Language Cafés.
+If you are enrolled on a language course, you're welcome to take part in all these activities; please ask your teacher for more details after you have enrolled.

 Enquiries